 Nitrate-nitrogen is a water soluble compound made up of nitrogen and oxygen.
 It can occur naturally in groundwater at low levels.
 Human activities such as sewage disposal, livestock production, and crop fertilization can elevate the level of nitrate in groundwater.
 The health risk limit (HRL) for nitrate is 10 ppm; above this level nitrate can have negative effects on human health, specifically infants under the age of six months.
 Nitrate has been found above the HRL in Minnesota groundwater (specifically drinking water), mainly in areas where well construction or surface geology (type of bedrock or soil) allows for rapid movement of nitrate from the surface down to groundwater resources.

-The University of Minnesota Nitrogen Fertilizer Guidelines specific to irrigated coarse-textured soils were revised based on nitrogen rate, yield and potential leaching losses associated with the nitrogen treatments, allowing for new best management practice development that keeps pace with the yield potential of new farm technology.
+The University of Minnesota Nitrogen Fertilizer Guidelines (U of M website, PDF) specific to irrigated coarse-textured soils were revised based on nitrogen rate, yield and potential leaching losses associated with the nitrogen treatments, allowing for new best management practice development that keeps pace with the yield potential of new farm technology.